Towards Efficient Modularity in Industrial Drying: A Combinatorial Optimization Viewpoint: Problem Solution

 In both steps, the value of $\Bar{F}$ is reduced.
 Therefore, the algorithm converges.
 Furthermore, we can adjust the relative weight of the entropy term $-H$ to the average cost $\Bar{D}$ using the Lagrange multiplier $\beta$.
 For $\beta \rightarrow 0$, maximizing the entropy term dominates minimizing the expected cost.
 In this case, the optimal weights derived in (\ref{eq:p_opt}) would be equal for all the valid process configurations.
 On the other hand, when $\beta \rightarrow \infty$, more importance is given to $\Bar{D}$.
 In other words, for very large values of $\beta$, we have:

 The idea behind the algorithm is to start with $\beta$ values close to zero, where the objective function $\Bar{F}$ is convex and the global minimum can be found.
 Then, we keep track of this global minimum by gradually increasing $\beta$ until $\max_{\omega \in \Omega} p(\omega) \rightarrow 1$.
 This procedure helps us avoid poor local minima.
-The proposed algorithm is as follows:
+The proposed algorithm is shown in Algorithm \ref{alg:Main}.